a2stuff/a2d/desktop/APIs.md

 Inserts an icon record into the table.

 Note that it does not paint the icon.
-Callers must make a subsequent call to `IconTK::RedrawIcon` with an appropriate GrafPort selected.
+Callers must make a subsequent call to `IconTK::DrawIcon` with an appropriate GrafPort selected.
 This is because the window may be obscured, so the state change can occur but the paint can not.

 ### `IconTK::HighlightIcon` ($02)